 It has been suggested that incumbent banks run the risk of becoming "the electricity company" – facilitating the transfer of money but being outcompeted in the value-added services.
 This could undermine their direct relationship with the customer, fragment the market, and curb future growth.

 Murphy feels that, to some extent, regulation protects the banking industry, providing a high barrier to entry.
-"I don't see the wholesale disruption of the industry that has happened elsewhere, because the regulation is so stringent, and that favors the incumbents."
+"I don't see the wholesale disruption of the industry that has happened elsewhere, because the regulation is so stringent, and that favours the incumbents."

 Long timelines and horizons protect the banks too.
 "In the credit crunch many smaller lenders disappeared entirely.
 Whereas the traditional lenders kept lending because they had deeper pockets and a bigger back book that enabled them to do so.
 Regardless of how good the technology is, there's a whole question how you get people in the door in the first place.
 How much business are you able to accrue before the next crash occurs?
 This all plays into the hands of the incumbents."